luyuhao-wq/logiquote-qwen-agent/README.md

 * **Internal Operation Notes**
   Provides internal notes to help logistics staff understand what needs to be confirmed before preparing a quotation.

+* **Demo Mode Without API Key**
+  Allows reviewers to explore the workflow using saved sample outputs from `data/batch_test_results.json` without configuring a Qwen API key.

+* **Live Qwen API Mode**
+  Allows users with a valid Qwen Cloud API key to run the agent with real-time model responses.

 * **Human-in-the-loop Review**
   The generated response is not automatically sent to the customer.
 Human review is required before any communication or quotation decision.